 Cervical cerclage (sir-vick-al kirk-ledge) is a procedure used to treat cervical incompetence.
 Research suggests that cervical cerclage reduces the risk of preterm delivery in women with proven cervical insufficiency.
 However, the timing of cervical cerclage may also affect the outcome.

 An incompetent cervix occurs when the cervix becomes too weak to sustain the pressure of pregnancy.
 The cervix opens slightly, putting you at risk for preterm labor.
-Cervical incompetence is one of the most common causes of miscarriage in the 2nd trimester.
+Cervical incompetence is one of the most common causes of pregnancy loss in the second trimester.

 Cerclage is a surgical procedure to help hold the cervix closed, delaying labor.
-The surgeon will use a speculum to open the vagina, access the cervix, and stitch it shut.
-This prevents early dilation and promotes a full-term delivery.
+Cerclage has helped some high-risk pregnancies last longer.
+The health care provider will use a speculum to open the vagina, access the cervix, and stitch it shut.
+This prevents early dilation and promotes full-term, positive pregnancy outcomes.

 There are a few different ways to perform cerclage.
-All of them serve to tighten and strengthen the cervix, keeping it closed until the pregnancy is brought to term.
+All of them serve to tighten and strengthen the cervix, keeping it closed until the pregnancy is brought to term avoiding preterm birth.
 Your gynecologist may: